rotki/rotki/docs/faq.rst

 Where does the name come from?
 =================================

 rotki is an abbreviation for Rotkehlchen.
 That is the german word for the bird known in English as the `European Robin <https://en.wikipedia.org/wiki/European_robin>`__.
-For pronounciation check `here <https://upload.wikimedia.org/wikipedia/commons/4/42/De-Rotkehlchen2.ogg>`__.
+For pronunciation check `here <https://upload.wikimedia.org/wikipedia/commons/4/42/De-Rotkehlchen2.ogg>`__.